Skip to main content

 1. Check current status.

-2. If pending or retry, generate an SDK access token.
+2. If pending or retry, create the applicant (idempotent), then generate an SDK access token.

 3. Initialize the verification SDK with the token.